General solutions of one class of field equations: A new view on the Dirac equation and -matrices

 where $\gamma^\mu$ are 4 complex square matrices of order 4 satisfying conditions

-where $\eta=\|\eta^{\mu\nu}\|=\diag(1,-1,-1,-1)$, $I$ is the identity matrix of order 4, $a_\mu=a_\mu(x)$ is a covector potential of electromagnetic field, $\psi=\psi(x)$ is a Dirac spinor (column of four complex functions), $i$ is the imaginary unit, $m$ is a real number (mass of electron).
+where $\eta=\|\eta^{\mu\nu}\|=\diag(1,-1,-1,-1)$, $I$ is the identity matrix of order 4, $a_\mu=a_\mu(x)$ is a covector potential of electromagnetic field, $\psi=\psi(x)$ is a Dirac spinor (column of four complex functions $\psi : \R^{1,3} \to \C^4$), $i$ is the imaginary unit, $m$ is a real number (mass of electron).

-In the theory of the Dirac equation it is assumed that we have a fixed set of matrices $\gamma^\mu$ that satisfy conditions (\ref{gam:eq1}), (\ref{gam:eq2}) and the condition\footnote{This condition requires when we consider bilinear covariants of the Dirac spinors.} for Hermitian conjugated matrices
+In the theory of the Dirac equation it is assumed that we have a fixed set of matrices $\gamma^\mu$ that satisfy conditions (\ref{gam:eq1}), (\ref{gam:eq2}) and the condition\footnote{This condition is required when we consider bilinear covariants of the Dirac spinors.} for Hermitian conjugated matrices

 Matrices $\gamma^\mu$ satisfying conditions (\ref{gam:eq1}), (\ref{gam:eq2}), (\ref{gam:herm}) are defined up to a similarity transformation with a unitary matrix $U\in\U(4)$, i.e. matrices

 satisfy the same conditions (\ref{gam:eq1}), (\ref{gam:eq2}), (\ref{gam:herm}).